sophxe/roll_initiative/README.md

 ./roll_initiative.py

 On Windows systems, Python 3 will need to be installed first, which can be downloaded from:

 https://www.python.org/downloads/windows/

-To run the script on Windows (from the command prompt, having changed into the directory you cloned the repo into):
+To run the script on Windows from the command prompt, having changed into the directory you cloned the repo into:

 roll_initiative.py

+You can also just unzip the .zip file and double click on roll_initiative.py once Python is installed if you prefer not to use the command prompt